cambridge-collection/cambridge-collection.github.io/docs/setup-local-viewer.md

     </servers>
     </settings>

+Now you will need to update this file to replace the USERNAME and TOKEN text with your own github account username and access token.
+See setting up an access token here: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

 ### Data dependencies

 Data (TEI and JSON), some HTML content and images served by the image servers are not managed by Maven and their